leemac/dotfiles/README.md

 # dotfiles

-# Instructions

-1. `git clone git@github.com:leemac/dotfiles.git .dotfiles`
+## Installation

+1. Clone this repository to `$HOME/.dotfiles`.
-2. Follow instructions in etc
+2. Follow the instructions in the `etc` directory to set up system settings.
-3. Run `./install.sh`
+3. Run `./install.sh`.
-4. Optionally follow instructions in `./vendor/packages`